-I know that the threat and damage to cars is real by vultures.
+I know that the threat and damage to cars are real by vultures.
 Although, for me, I just couldn’t get over the fact that they eat anything.
 Literally.
 Anything!

-I told my husband I wanted to get out at the wooden boardwalk for a bit and poke around.
-I could see it was excellent for bird watching and we only had about tens minutes we could spare.
+I told my husband I wanted to get out on the wooden boardwalk for a bit and poke around.
+I could see it was excellent for bird watching and we only had about ten minutes we could spare.
 But, I saw something, pink.
 I swear I did.

-I was able to shoot a few “firsts” for me as a photographer.
-I literally walked up and saw two glossy ibis and a few roseate spoonbills.
+I was able to shoot a few “firsts”.
+I literally walked up and saw two glossy ibis and a few roseate spoonbills and numerous bird life.

-Off to my left was an alligator, on my right was two sandhill cranes and up in the trees were nesting birds.
+Off to my left was an alligator, on my right were two sandhill cranes and up in the trees were nesting birds.

 I didn’t see just one.
 I saw flocks.
-They were not all in camera range.
-But they were there.
+They were there, just not in camera range.
 As luck would have it, one was close enough.

-Back in the car we went.
-Along the route I noticed that the walking/hiking trails seemed to crisscross through the park.
-Appeared to be plenty to walk among local flora.
-There were mossy hammock, tall pine and oak trees.
-A mix of wetlands, prairies, hammocks and pines.
-Making the area excellent for any nature loving nut.
+Back in the car, we went.
+Along the route, I noticed that the walking/hiking trails seemed to crisscross through the park and there appeared to be plenty of local flora.
+There were mossy hammocks, and tall pine and oak trees.
+A mix of wetlands, prairies, hammocks, and pines.
+Making the area excellent for any nature-loving nut.
 Noted that for my next trip.

 A short walk from the main road through native flora revealed Myakka State Park Canopy Walkway.
 It is a suspension bridge 25 feet above the ground and it extends 100 feet through a hammock canopy and oh, so cool.
 The pictures I had seen did not do this place justice.

 A tower soars 74 feet in the air with a glorious view above the treetops.
 The canopy walk was exactly what I had hoped for.